FrogMerk/COSNotes/Strixhaven/Campaign chapters/A campus kerfuffle.md

 # Orientation
 The [[Acceptance letter]] provided to players before the campaign begins.

-The characters arrive at [[the Dawnbow]], and are introduced to the university by a highly enthusiastic 2nd year student  , who is quickly ushered away by a Rather Stern and serious looking [[Augusta Tullus]] (lawful neutral human [[Lorehold professor of order]]).
-If
+The characters arrive at [[the Dawnbow]], and are introduced to the university by a highly enthusiastic 2nd year student who is quickly ushered away by a Rather Stern and serious looking [[Augusta Tullus]] (lawful neutral human [[Lorehold professor of order]]).
+If the party choose to roll a perception (DC 15) or Insight (DC15) check they will notice that the professor seems ai